Sterling shrugs at rising inflation, hovers below $1.42

 By Ritvik Carvalho

-LONDON, May 19 (Reuters) - Sterling traded flat to the dollar and hit its lowest in more than a week against a broadly stronger euro on Wednesday, after data showed a doubling of consumer price inflation in Britain in April.
+LONDON, May 19 (Reuters) - Sterling turned slightly lower against a recovering dollar and hit its lowest in more than a week against the euro on Wednesday, after data showed a doubling of consumer price inflation in Britain in April.

 British consumer prices rose by 1.5% in April, the Office for National Statistics said, following a 0.7% rise in March.
 A Reuters poll of economists had pointed to an increase of 1.4%.